f-ds/f-ds.github.io/_posts/2016-04-14-real-vagrant-in-2-minutes-run-ubuntu-or-centos.markdown

 #$ git clone git@github.com:Damianofds/vagrant-fresh-os.git
 ~~~~~~~~~~~~~~~~~~~~~~~~

-this repo it's not so fancy: just a basic Vagrantfile, which is the main (and only) vagrant configuration file.
+this repo it's not so fancy: there's just a basic Vagrantfile, which is the main (and only) vagrant configuration file.

 ### First vagrant run